JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 distance(p, q)
 ```

-To summarize the above examples, we can say, that in most cases it is sufficient to use the `using` keyword with the name of the module.
-The `import` keyword followed by the name of a module and a list of names that should be imported is usually used when we want to extend functions.
+To summarize the above examples, we can say that it is sufficient to use the `using` keyword with the name of the module in most cases.
+The `import` keyword followed by a module's name and a list of names that should be imported is usually used when we want to extend functions.

 ## Relative and absolute module paths

 In the previous section, we added dots before the module name when used after the `using` or `import` keyword.
-The reason is, that if we try to import a module, the system consults an internal table of top-level modules to look for the given module name.
+The reason is that if we try to import a module, the system consults an internal table of top-level modules to look for the given module name.
 If the module does not exist, the system attempts to `require(:ModuleName)`, which typically results in loading code from an installed package.

-If we evaluate a code in the REPL, the code is actually evaluated in the `Main` module which serves as the default global scope.
+If we evaluate a code in the REPL, the code is actually evaluated in the `Main` module, which serves as the default global scope.
 We can check it using the `@__MODULE__` macro that returns the module in which the macro is evaluated.

 ```julia
 julia> @__MODULE__
 Main
 ```

-It means, that the `Points` module is actually a submodule of the `Main` module, i.e. it is not a top-level module.
+It means that the `Points` module is actually a submodule of the `Main` module, i.e., it is not a top-level module.
 It can be seen if we type `Points` in the REPL or if we use the `parentmodule` function that returns a `Module` in which the given module is defined.

 ```julia
 julia> Points